luckalgorithm/ScammerSupport/README.md

 ## **How to use it**

-Simply send a link to website when someone attempts to scam you!\
+Simply send a link to the website when someone attempts to scam you!\
 Scammer Support is currently hosted on Vercel as well as GitHub Pages.

 **Vercel:**\